scrapinghub/web-poet/docs/intro/from-ground-up.rst

    "crawl state"); it shouldn't fetch these inputs itself.
 2. Pass the Page Object class to a framework, in a way defined by the framework.
-3. Depending on a task, either get a Page Object instance, or get the data extracted using this Page Object.
+3. Get a Page Object *instance* from the framework; call its extraction methods (e.g. ``to_item``).
+Depending on a framework and on a task, a framework may be calling ``to_item`` (or other methods) automatically; in this case user code would be getting the extracted data, not a Page Object instance.

 .. _scrapy-poet: https://github.com/scrapinghub/scrapy-poet